This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids help decrease inflammation.
 You may be given steroids as a pill or a shot in your shoulder.

 - Needling is a procedure used to break up the calcium or remove it.
-Your caregiver inserts one or more needles through your skin and into your shoulder.
+Your healthcare provider inserts one or more needles through your skin and into your shoulder.

 - Extracorporeal shockwave therapy (ESWT) uses sound waves aimed at the calcium to help break it up.
 The pieces of calcium are then absorbed back into the body.
 ESWT may be done if symptoms last 3 months or longer.